Evil Dead: Legacy

-In Italy, The Evil Dead was released under the title La Casa ("The House") and Evil Dead II became La Casa II.
+In Italy, The Evil Dead was released under the title La Casa (a.k.a.
+The House) and Evil Dead II became La Casa II.
 These were followed by three unrelated movies: Umberto Lenzi's La Casa 3 (a.k.a.
 Ghosthouse) (1988), Fabrizio Laurenti's La Casa 4 (a.k.a.
 Witchery) (1988) and Claudio Fragasso's La Casa 5 (a.k.a.
 Beyond Darkness) (1990).
 This is similar to what has happened in George A. Romero's Living Dead series starting with Zombi 2.
 House II: The Second Story (1987) and The Horror Show (1989) were retitled La Casa 6 and La Casa 7, respectively, in their Italian releases.

 Evil Dead influenced numerous directors, such as Peter Jackson and Edgar Wright, and inspired films such as Shaun of the Dead, The Cabin in the Woods, Bubba Ho-Tep, Dead Alive, Dead Snow, and Tucker & Dale vs. Evil.
 The Cabin in the Woods features many references to the film and even features Deadites and the possessed trees, although this is considered more a reference than a direct sequel.
 The 2012 Swedish language film Wither serves as an unofficial remake of The Evil Dead, starring Patrik Almkvist as Albin Wiliams (Ash Williams) In 2020, Steve Villenevue premiered the documentary Hail to the Deadites, which focuses on the franchise's fandom and legacy.
 It features interviews from people involved with the film, such as Bruce Campbell, as well as with fans.
 Moreover, Death Whisperer and Death Whisperer 2, two Thai supernatural horror films in 2023 and 2024, the director Taweewat Wantha admitted that he used the haunting style of the ghosts in Evil Dead as inspiration.

 The Evil Dead films and the character of Ash influenced 1990s first-person shooter video games such as Doom, Duke Nukem 3D and Blood.
 Duke Nukem quotes so many lines from Ash that Bruce Campbell stated that he was angered by not being paid for them.
 Evil Dead was cited as an inspiration for the original Doom.

 Bruce Campbell directed and starred in a film titled My Name Is Bruce.
 It does not continue the story of Army of Darkness but is a fictionalized portrayal of Bruce living his everyday life, in which he is erroneously believed to be as heroic as the Ash character and is hired to fight an ancient spirit.
 The film was released to a limited number of theaters on October 26, 2008, and was released on DVD and Blu-ray on February 10, 2009.
-A 2021 episode of Creepshow, "Public Television of the Dead", serves as a crossover with the franchise, featuring Ted Raimi (portraying himself, who previously portrayed the Deadite Henrietta Knowby and Chet Kaminski in Evil Dead II and Ash vs. Evil Dead respectively) as he accidentally uses the Necronomicon to summon Deadites at a television station.
+A 2021 episode of Creepshow, "Public Television of the Dead", serves as a crossover with the franchise, featuring Ted Raimi (portraying himself, who previously portrayed the Deadite Henrietta Knowby and Chet Kaminski in Evil Dead II and Ash vs Evil Dead respectively) as he accidentally uses the Necronomicon to summon Deadites at a television station.